Theme Decoration Ideas For Janmashtami

 Decorate A Dahi Handi

 Lord Krishna, in his infant form, loved eating butter and would gather his friends to steal the butter from the pot, which was made by his mother.
 They would make small pyramids to reach the earthen pot hung at greater heights and then enjoy eating the tasty butter.
-That’s why we also decorate a mud pot by painting it and stick peacock feathers.
+That’s why we also decorate a mud pot by painting it and sticking peacock feathers.
 Add sweet young hurt in it.
-And the crowd likes to break handi (earthen pot) and celebrate the birth of Krishna by breaking handi.
+The crowd likes to break handi (earthen pot) and celebrate the birth of Krishna by breaking handi.

 Rangoli